cesardeltoroc/about-me-1/README.md

 (Intructors Demo)[https://github.com/codefellows/seattle-code-201d81/tree/main/class-03/demo/guessing-game-box-model]
 Reflections and Comments
 > learning the importance of HTML ,CSS,and Javscript on building a website and knowing how each of those tools impact your website.

+## Lab-04

+> Cesar was the driver and Jallow was the navigator.
+We learned the importance of working in a group.